 L.A.
 Care Health Plan will utilize encounter data, summary reports, and supplemental reports provided by PPGs to track, trend, and report UM activities as required by the State.
 These reports, combined with information obtained via site visits and audits, will be used to accomplish the UM oversight functions required by regulation and/or contract requirement.
+Some oversight reporting requires additional information be sent to the Delegation Oversight Unit for ongoing monitoring.
+L.A.
+Care reviews PPGs UM decision-making by auditing denial determinations on a periodic basis.
+Modification and Denial Notice of Action letters and medical records utilized in the modification or denial determination must be sent to the L.A.
+Care UM Department as defined in the PPG delegation agreements.

 L.A.
 Care Health Plan will analyze the reports and present the results to the PPGs via the quarterly Oversight Response Communication.
 The goal of performing plan and group specific analysis is to monitor utilization activities, member access to care, and to validate and compare to community norms/ benchmarks.
-Any variance(s) or trends will be reviewed and discussed at the Utilization Management Committee meeting, and periodically at the Quality of Care and Internal Compliance Committees for recommendations.
+Any variance(s) or trends will be reviewed and discussed at the Utilization Management sub-committee and Committee meetings, and periodically at the Quality of Care and Internal Compliance Committees for recommendations.